jwellone/Stats/README.md

 # Stats
-Can display Statistics and Memory information at runtime.
+Displays Statistics and Memory information during runtime.

 This feature is one of the "j1Tech" developed by jwellone Inc for Unity.